Chart Color Schemes

 Pottsville's median age exceeds the national pattern

-Pottsville's median age is 43, matching Rest of NSW and exceeding Australia's national average of 38.
-The age distribution shows a higher proportion of 5-14 year-olds (15.1%) compared to other NSW regions, while the 25-34 group is smaller (8.6%).
-Between the 2021 Census and now, the 15-24 age group has increased from 8.5% to 9.9%, while the 55-64 cohort has decreased from 14.3% to 12.3%.
-By 2041, demographic projections indicate significant changes in Pottsville's age structure.
-The 25-34 group is expected to grow by 25%, reaching 1,569 people from the current 1,257.
-Conversely, the number of people aged 55-64 is projected to decrease by 29%.
+Pottsville's median age is 43, matching Rest of NSW and exceeding the national average of 38.
+The age profile indicates that those aged 5-14 years are notably prominent (15.1%), while the 25-34 group is relatively smaller (8.6%) compared to Rest of NSW.
+Between the 2021 Census and present, the 15-24 age group has increased from 8.5% to 9.9%, whereas the 55-64 cohort has decreased from 14.3% to 12.3%.
+By 2041, demographic projections suggest significant changes in Pottsville's age structure.
+Notably, the 25-34 group is expected to grow by 25% (311 people), reaching 1,569 from 1,257.
+Conversely, numbers in the 55-64 age range are projected to decrease by 29%.